THE FOLK O’ DANU

 “I have brought the McDaugh lad.
 Em’ly and Collin have gone to the field for me.
 Cao, this is Scathbach, my sister and yer trainer.”

 “It is good to meet you, Caolan McDaugh,” she said and motioned to a young man.
 “I see yer Daideó has passed the sword.
-It is an honor and privilege.
-I see yer sweet mother in yer eyes.
+It is an honor and privilege, and I see yer sweet mother in yer eyes.
 It is a good tiding.”

 “Jenster, take Caolan McDaugh and get him outfitted and assigned a room.
 Show him around and introduce him to the others in his class.”